The application period for the 2022-2023 academic year

 Eligibility: UC Berkeley doctoral, JD, and JSD students engaged in theoretically-informed, empirical research projects that investigate the origins, dynamics, and/or consequences of law and law-related social institutions.
-Preference is given to students who will be in their third year or beyond during the period of the Fellowship.
+Preference will be given to students who will be in their third year or beyond during the period of the Fellowship.
 We welcome projects that use quantitative and/or qualitative methodology, and address contemporary or historical contexts.
 Students are expected to be in residence at UC Berkeley for the duration of the period they hold a BELS Fellowship.

-The benefits of the fellowship are:
+The benefits of the Fellowship are:

-- Opportunities for informal scholarly exchange with other Fellows from many UCB departments, faculty members from Berkeley Law and other units on campus, and with many of the visiting scholars doing research at CSLS.
+3) Opportunities for informal scholarly exchange with other Fellows from many UCB departments, faculty members from Berkeley Law and other units on campus, and with many of the visiting scholars doing research at CSLS.

 Visit the links below for more information about the application process and to access application materials.

 If you have questions about the application process, contact firstname.lastname@example.org.

 For questions about your eligibility, your research project or the BELS Fellowship, please contact Professor Catherine Albiston, CSLS Faculty Director, at email@example.com